d-plaindoux/tyasta/README.md

         (match t with
         | Function t t' ->
             let r  = Free (Local i) in
-            (* This assert is used by the STM solver in order to apply the lemma *) assert (size r = 1);
+            (* This assert is used by the SMT solver in order to apply the lemma *) assert (size r = 1);
             typeCheck (i + 1) ((Local i, HasType t) :: g) (subst 0 r e) t'
         | _ ->